Jaime Pizarro

-A teacher of Physical education of profession, he has served director of the same career in the Central University of Chile.
+A teacher of physical education by profession, he has served director of the same career in the Central University of Chile.

 Club career

-As a Player
+As player

 He began his career in Colo-Colo making his professional debut in March 1982 in a friendly game against Olimpia.
 He played for Colo-Colo until 1993.
 For this team he won 6 national championships, 5 Apertura cups and 3 international titles, including the Copa Libertadores de América.